John Kennedy (Louisiana politician): 2004

 On February 3, 2004, Kennedy launched his first bid for the U.S. Senate to replace incumbent John Breaux, who was retiring.
 He ran as a Democrat in the state's jungle primary, losing to Republican David Vitter and Democrat Chris John.
 Vitter won the election outright.

 2008

 Kennedy ran for the Senate again in 2008, this time as a Republican.
-He was defeated, 52.1% to 45.7%, by incumbent Democratic Senator Mary Landrieu; the same year, Republican presidential nominee John McCain defeated Barack Obama in Louisiana, but Obama was elected.
+He lost to incumbent Democratic Senator Mary Landrieu, 52.1% to 45.7%.